Cloudways vs Siteground – Which is better in 2024?

 Cloudways offers cheap access to the cloud

-On the other hand, with Cloudways you have direct access to cloud hosting for as low as $10/month on DigitalOcean.
-You pay monthly, you don't have to pay a full year in advance, it's flexible.
+On the other hand, with Cloudways, you have direct access to cloud hosting for as low as $11/month on DigitalOcean.
+You pay monthly; you don't have to pay a full year in advance; it's flexible.
 You can leave when you want.

 Amazon Web Services & Google Cloud

-Note: If you like Google Cloud and you're on a budget, you may also consider Kinsta, a premium managed WordPress hosting provider.
-They use Google Cloud and Google high-end C2 virtual machines with plans starting at $30 USD/month.
+Note: If you like Google Cloud and are on a budget, you may also consider Kinsta, a premium managed WordPress hosting provider.
+They use Google Cloud and Google high-end C2 virtual machines with plans starting at $35/month.
 You will get the best performance for a reasonable price.
 However, Kinsta caps your website traffic to 25000 visits/month for that price!

 Both Cloudways and SiteGround offer 24/7 support via live chat and helpdesk tickets.
 Additionally, SiteGround offers phone support when needed.

-From my own experience, Cloudways support can be great or not so good, depending on the person you're talking to.
-They are quick to answer any questions you may have and they are always willing to help.
+From my experience, Cloudways support can be great or not so good, depending on the person you're talking to.
+They are quick to answer any questions you may have, and they are always willing to help.

-Cloudways is also constantly improving its service so you should expect to get a better Cloudways support experience over time.
+Cloudways is also constantly improving its service, so you should expect a better Cloudways support experience over time.

 Quick Comparison – Cloudways wins